antholeole/blog/src/content/blog/writing-a-nix-flake-module.md

 Look at the [following documentation page](https://nix-community.github.io/home-manager/options.xhtml).
 It is beautiful.
 Hundreds of options all well-documented and explained, with examples, defaults, and source code locations.

 This is the beauty of the nix module system.
-Projects define how to create or consume a nix module; for instance, the wonderful [nix-index-database](https://github.com/nix-community/nix-index-database/blob/93aed67288be60c9ef6133ba2f8de128f4ef265c/flake.nix#L42-L45) defines a `home-manager` module.
+Projects define a module system; then, anyone can write a module for that system and plug right in - first or third party.
+It's a recipe for large-scale and maintainable systems.
+For instance, the wonderful [nix-index-database](https://github.com/nix-community/nix-index-database/blob/93aed67288be60c9ef6133ba2f8de128f4ef265c/flake.nix#L42-L45) defines a `home-manager` module.
 We can plug it into our [dotfiles](https://github.com/antholeole/nixconfig/blob/fcbe37f177435fb8817ed6b71190dd8e0e12f25b/hmModules/anthony.nix#L13) and [use it](https://github.com/antholeole/nixconfig/blob/main/hmModules/nix-index.nix)!

 Projects often define their own module system, like we just saw with `home-manager`.
 Another popular project that allows us to define modules is [flake parts](https://flake.parts/), a library that splits your flake up into multiple, smaller parts - and gives you more control into the components that you "plug in" to your `flake.nix`.